Finance for Expats & Academics

 My advice will be particularly useful for graduate students and postdocs in the US (and Germans, in particular) and US Expats (US citizens living abroad).
 However, most topics apply to a broad audience and I also intend to expand the scope of this blog to more countries, such as Canada, Denmark and Australia in the future.

-Stay up to date with new blog posts by liking & following my Facebook page.
+Stay up to date with new blog posts by liking & following my Facebook page, my Twitter account or on Reddit.

 Best brokerage account for any expat with US relations.
 If you have spent time in the US or are a US citizen, you should be eligible to open an Interactive Brokers Lite account with no monthly fees and extremely low trading cost.
 This is hands-down the best account for anybody moving between countries, because (a) it allows you change tax residency or declare several tax residents, (b) you can typically keep the account even after leaving the US, (c) it allows you to invest in US ETFs from abroad (such as Europe, where it is very difficult to invest in US products, while non-US products are punitively taxed by the IRS) and (d) you can exchange/transfer currency with minimal fees (cheaper than TransferWise/Wise!) and invest without needing to deal with international transfers.